 The system of promotion and relegation in English soccer is something Americans find confusing, since it doesn’t exist in our sporting culture.
 But I think it’s one of the many reasons to love watching soccer in England, so here is a little more about how it works.

 Before I explain what that even means, let’s use a simple analogy that will work for the American sports fan.
 Imagine that every baseball team in America is an independent outfit.
 So the Memphis Redbirds wouldn’t be associated in any way with the St. Louis Cardinals, and all their players would be contracted to Memphis, not “the parent club.”

-Next, imagine that within every division, from the major leagues to short-season rookie leagues, the way they determine a champion is to have one “table” (standings), have everybody play everybody home and away, then see who has the best record.
+Next, imagine that within every division, from the major leagues to short-season rookie leagues, the way they determine a champion is to have one “table” (standings), have every team play all the other teams home and away, then see who has the best record.
 Then, and this is where things get interesting, the bottom three teams from each division have to go, for the whole next season, to the next division down.
 Likewise, the top three teams in each division would go up a division for the next year.

 That is promotion and relegation.